Spoilers for Firefly Lane, both book and Netflix series.

-You probably knew that Firefly Lane, the Katherine Heigl and Sarah Chalke-helmed (opens in new tab) series climbing up the Netflix top ten, is based on a book by Kristin Hannah. (opens in new tab) But you may not have known that the book version (opens in new tab) of Firefly Lane has a sequel: Fly Away, which follows Kate, Tully, Johnny, and Marah...even though one of them (spoiler! alert!) has passed away.
-While a potential season two of the Netflix series is unlikely to follow the sequel too closely, given how far it deviated from the ending of book one—more on that in a second—we can learn a lot about the future of Firefly Lane the series based on Hannah's Fly Away.
+You probably knew that Firefly Lane, the Katherine Heigl and Sarah Chalke-helmed series climbing up the Netflix top ten, is based on a book by Kristin Hannah.
+But you may not have known that the book version of Firefly Lane has a sequel: Fly Away, which follows Kate, Tully, Johnny, and Marah...even though one of them (spoiler! alert!) has passed away.
+(If you've seen the ending of Firefly Lane season 2, part 2, you'll know where I'm going with this.
+If you haven't: spoilers ahead!)

-Much of the Netflix series of Firefly Lane takes cues from the book version—with a few key differences.
+Much of the Netflix series Firefly Lane takes cues from the book version—with a few key differences.
 For example, Johnny and Kate are never on the cusp of getting divorced.
-We know exactly why Tully and Kate are feuding, and they ultimately reconcile.
-Speaking to Entertainment Weekly (opens in new tab), Firefly Lane showrunner Maggie Friedman said: "I hope that people who are big fans of the book can watch the show and be like, 'Oh, my God, there's that moment I remember!'
+Tully and Kate do fall out over Marah, but in an entirely different way.
+Speaking to Entertainment Weekly, Firefly Lane showrunner Maggie Friedman said: "I hope that people who are big fans of the book can watch the show and be like, 'Oh, my God, there's that moment I remember!'
 And also be like, 'Oh, I'm surprised by this, but it's cool because it's in the spirit of the book, but it's a different thing.'"

-The biggest distinction between Firefly Lane book and series: In the book, Kate dies.
-Yes, you read that right.
-She and Tully fall out after Tully convinces Kate and Marah to appear on a Girlfriend Hour segment about mothers and daughters—which turns out to be a segment about how overbearing mothers damage their daughters.
-(This might be what happens in the series, too, even though Tully leaves Girlfriend Hour at the end of season one.)
-But then Kate is diagnosed with terminal cancer, and Tully drops everything to reconcile with her before her death.
+In the series, Kate is diagnosed with cancer and ultimately passes away—and this heartbreaking plot point is in the book, too.
+In Firefly Lane the book, as with the series, Kate's death is preceded by an epic fallout with Tully—but in the book, this occurs when Tully convinces Kate and Marah to appear on a Girlfriend Hour segment about mothers and daughters (which turns out to be a segment about how overbearing mothers damage their daughters).
+But then Kate is diagnosed with terminal cancer, and, as with the series, Tully drops everything to reconcile with her before her death.
 Ultimately, Kate passes away, having asked Tully to please take care of Johnny and her family after she's gone (in the book, Johnny and Kate have two more children).

 What happens to Tully and Marah in Fly Away?